terrakube-io/docs/api/getting-started.md

 ### Jobs

-After we have a workspace we can star creating jobs for our workspaces using the templates the we have define earlier.
+After we have a workspace we can start creating jobs for our workspaces using the templates that we have define earlier.

 To create it we will use the request inside the postman collection "Step 5 - Jobs"